barncow/tf2logparser/readme.md

 });
 ```

+# The `tf2logparser` Command
+This log parser ships with a `tf2logparser` binary that can be used to generate JSON output from the command line.
+`tf2logparser mylog.log` will output the resulting log object from mylog.log to the console.
+You can save it to a file by doing: `tf2logparser mylog.log > mylog.json`
+The resulting JSON, by default, does not contain whitespace, to keep the file small.
+However, you can make it indented and pretty by doing:
+`tf2logparser mylog.log -p` and save it to a file by doing: `tf2logparser mylog.log -p > mylog.json`

 The following documentation is a work in progress, and will change as time goes on.
 However, it should be enough to get you going.
 Also, the code is fairly well documented.

 # The `log` Object